kimsama/Unity-GoogleData/README.md

 ### Creating Your Own Unity3D ScriptableObject class

-First, you need to define data class which represents google worksheet.
+First, you need to define a data class which represents google worksheet.
+As the following code, if you have two colums, *Key* and *Text* you also need to define two properties for that.

     [System.Serializable]
     public class MyData